-The Clery Act is a federal consumer protection law that aims to provide transparency between institutions of higher education and campus community members.
-This federal law applies to institutions of higher education that participate in federal student financial aid programs under Title IV of the Higher Education Act of 1965 and is enforced by the U.S. Department of Education.
+The Clery Act is a federal consumer protection law that applies to institutions of higher education that participate in federal student financial aid programs under Title IV of the Higher Education Act of 1965 and is enforced by the U.S. Department of Education.
 The act has undergone several legislative amendments since its inception, primarily resulting in expanded crime reporting requirements.

 The purpose of the Clery Act is to provide the campus community with accurate, complete, and timely information about the occurrence of crime so that members of the community can make informed decisions about their safety and wellbeing.
-Additionally, the act requires Ithaca College to disclose campus safety and security policies, primary prevention and educational programming, emergency response and evacuation procedures
+Additionally, the act requires Ithaca College to disclose campus safety and security policies, primary prevention and educational programming, emergency response, and evacuation procedures.